12 Facts About the White House You Missed in History Class

 It’s bigger than you think

 Although it’s relatively modest in terms of today’s sprawling mansions, the White House was the country’s biggest house until after the American Civil War.
-It has 132 rooms and 35 bathrooms on six levels, as well as 412 doors, 147 windows, 28 fireplaces, 8 staircases, and 3 elevators.
-It is 168 feet long by 85 feet wide (without porticoes), 70 feet tall on the south side and 60 feet 4 inches tall on the north side.
-The building and grounds are sprawled across 18 acres.
+It has 132 rooms and 35 bathrooms on six levels, as well as 412 doors, 147 windows, 28 fireplaces, 8 staircases and 3 elevators.
+It is 168 feet long by 85 feet wide, not including the porticoes.
+As for height, it’s 70 feet tall on the south side and 60 feet, 4 inches tall on the north side.
+The building and grounds stretch across 18 acres.

 Via Library of Congress